 - appear on the List of Authorized Explosives, or

 - be covered by a permit, certificate or special authority issued by the Explosives Regulatory Department for special tests or product trials

 Explosives include propellants, ammunition, fireworks, model rocket motors and toy pistol caps, as well as blasting explosives.

-To have your products listed on the List of Authorized Explosives you must submit an application for authorization.
+To list a product on the List of Authorized Explosives, you must submit an application for authorization.

-During the authorization process the explosive substances or article will be assigned a type, hazard category and a UN Number (i.e. consumer fireworks would be classified for transport as Fireworks, 1.4G, UN0336).
-This classification identifies the hazards posed by the explosive substance or article as packaged for transport.
+During the authorization process, an explosive substances or item is assigned a type, hazard category and UN number (for example, consumer fireworks would be classified for transport as Fireworks, 1.4G, UN0336).
+This classification identifies the hazards posed by the explosive substance or item as packaged for transport.

 - Date Modified: